 So, on the 30th day, I deleted my hosting account and contacted via live chat and asked for a refund.

-Despite the delays between responses, the support personnel was so polite.
+Despite some delays between responses, the support personnel was polite.

 Meanwhile, he enquired why I was leaving.
 To be honest, I replied that I canceled the account as I no longer needed it.